Part 1: Speed Up Migrations to Exchange Online

 Even if manufacturers use the same APIs, there are significant differences in the migration process.
 ISVs can often map additional processes as well without manually observing or changing the sequence.
 For example, in a Teams migration, guests are read from the old tenant and automatically invited into the new tenant and added back into the migrated Team.
 Of course, software vendors don't just want to bring the migration itself to the customer, because migrations are often one-time activities, which also means one-time income.
 SaaS applications or continuous, monthly revenue (based on a licensing model or similar) are obviously better from an economic point of view.
 That's why some migration tools are also a combination or only available in combination with other services.

 Further, compliance regulations are important to understand and distinguish.
-Do manufacturers use their own cloud to temporarily store migration data if necessary, or the customer's cloud?
+Do manufacturers use their own cloud to temporarily store migration data if necessary, or do they use the customer's cloud?
 Does data leave the site or country during migration and how long is data possibly cached?
 All these things are important to clarify and understand, so transparent communication is essential.

 Even if no API for export and import is provided by Microsoft, it does not mean that the data cannot be "migrated" from Tenant A to Tenant B. In this case, our own PowerShell scripts or already developed scripts from the community help us.

 Note: ISVs cannot respond to all individual customer wishes, because then every software product sold would be an individual solution.
-After more than 50 tenant-to-tenant migrations, I can say that not one of them had an identical pattern or treated all data the same.
+After more than 50 tenant to tenant migrations, I can say that not one of them had an identical pattern or treated all data the same.
 The following list provides my personal script repository

 The following list is an overview of my most used migration scripts from the community:Tony Redmond’s GitHub script repository “Office365itpros”.
 For example, use Find Old Guest Users by Tony Redmond which can be used in the target tenant to invite and add your guests back to the Groups and Teams.